University Preparation

 AMERICAN UNIVERSITIES

-St George’s has an excellent record of girls achieving places at some of the top universities in the UK including the Universities of Oxford, Cambridge, UCL, LSE and Durham.
+St George’s has an excellent record of girls achieving places at some of the top universities in the UK including the Universities of Oxford, Cambridge, UCL and Durham.

 Each year we also have girls who continue their study of Fine Art at prestigious art schools such as Central St Martin’s or Chelsea College of Art, go onto study drama or music or study sports science at prestigious universities such as Loughborough.

-In 2020, 93% of our leavers achieved their first or insurance choice of university place, 67% have taken up places in Russell Group universities and a further 11% have entered competitive courses at Bath University.
-Three of our girls have taken up places at The University of Oxford to read Economics and Management, History and Philosophy and Theology.
-Successful Georgians have also gone up to Edinburgh, UCL, Imperial College, Durham, Warwick, Newcastle and the University of Arts, London to study a diverse range of courses; from Chemistry to Sociology; French and History to Film Production; Pharmacy to Business Management.
+In 2024, 88% of our leavers achieved their first or insurance choice of university place, 60% have taken up places in Russell Group universities and a further 5% have entered competitive courses at Bath University.
+One of our girls achieved a place at The University of Oxford to read French.
+In this cohort successful Georgians have also gone up to Edinburgh, UCL, Imperial College, Durham, Warwick, Nottingham and the University of Arts, London to study a diverse range of courses, from Chemistry to Sociology; French and Fashion Marketing; Education Psychology to Business Management.

 Whilst university remains the first choice for most St George’s leavers, we support girls with ambitions in all fields.
 Whether their option is a professional cookery course, finding a job in a legal firm or taking a gap year, we want all our leavers to carve their own path, free from broader societal expectations, and we take great pride in our Sixth Form culture in which no horizon is too broad.